anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 1. Any player may be freely substituted in the defensive line-up at any time, without affecting the players’ in the batting line-up.
 Players may enter, exit, and re-enter the game in the defensive line-up without limitation.

-In postseason play, the free defensive substitution rule defined above shall not be applicable and substitutions shall be made in accordance to applicable League and MLB rules.
+In postseason play, the free defensive substitution rule defined above shall not be applicable and substitutions shall be made in accordance to applicable League and Incorporated Rules.

 ## Collisions
 NO COLLISIONS ARE ALLOWED, UNLESS THE CONTACT RESULTS FROM A SLIDE.
 It is the base runners responsibility to slide or avoid contact.
 Fielders and runners must abide by Official Baseball Rules regarding Interference, Obstruction, and Catcher Collisions..